garcianavalon/codemotion-docker-startups/README.md

 Code samples for my 2016 Codemotion talk: Docker for Startups and Teams

 ## How to use this repo
-The task folders contain the starting point, the final solution and the steps needed.
+The task folders contain both the final solution and the steps needed.
 Simple! :)

 ## Whats the main point?
 Showing through with exemplification the benefits of building your proyect or product using Docker